 Foreign Trade Zone 289 (FTZ 289)

-A Foreign-Trade Zone is a site in or near a U.S. Customs Port of Entry where foreign and domestic merchandise can be stored or manufactured.
-Merchandise in the Zone is considered to be outside of the country for Customs duties and excise tax purposes.
-Customs duties and excise taxes are due only when the goods leave the Zone for domestic consumption; goods which remain in the Zone or are exported to international markets are not subject to US Customs duties and taxes.
-The site is monitored by the sponsor business as well as the local Custom Border Protection agency.
+WHAT IS A U.S.FOREIGN-TRADE ZONE?
+A Foreign-Trade Zone is a site in or near a U.S. Customs Port of Entry where foreign and domestic merchandise can be shipped to, for storage, manufacturing, processing, labeling, etc. Merchandise in the Zone is considered outside of the country for Customs duties and excise tax purposes only.
+Customs duties and excise taxes are due only when the goods leave the Zone for domestic consumption.
+Goods which remain in the Zone or are exported to international markets are not subject to US Customs duties and taxes.
+The site is monitored by the sponsor business users, the Service Area Grantee, as well as the local Custom Border Protection agency.
 Business users must still adhere to local, state and federal law.

 There are several ways that businesses can benefit from operating in a Foreign-Trade Zone, including:

 - Cost savings on Duty Deferral or Duty elimination on imports

 - Duty elimination on scrap.

 - Administrative cost savings on customs entry and processing fees (MPFs) through Weekly Entry.

 - Direct deliver can streamline the travel time from port of entry to established subzone.